siacentral/host-manager/README.md

 + Add, remove and resize storage folders
 + Get detailed information about ongoing, completed, and failed storage obligations
 + Change all host settings
-+ Display Siacoin in many other Fiat and Cryptocurrencies.
++ Display financials in different Fiat or Cryptocurrencies.

 ## Screenshots